kush95300/Corona_Inspector_2020/README.md

 # Requirements

-There are only 2 requirements to run this application:
+There are only 2 requirements to run this application:</br>

-    1. There should be android device.
+    > 1. There should be android device.
-    2. Android device should have internet connectivity.
+    > 2. Android device should have internet connectivity.

 # Menu Description: